YOU ARE EXPLORING

 PhD Education Track in Anatomy Program Curriculum

 For the Education Track in Anatomy Doctor of Philosophy (PhD) degree, a student must complete a total of 90 credit hours.
-Most of these hours come from this list of required coursework.
+Most of these hours come from these lists of required coursework.
 The remainder come from dissertation research.

 These courses offer rigorous training in the major biomedical disciplines of gross anatomy, histology, neuroscience, cell biology and physiology as well as supervised and mentored teaching experiences with medical students and graduate students.